US House Democrats in Tennessee to hear about voting rights

 U.S. Reps.
 Steve Cohen of Tennessee, Jerrold Nadler of New York and Sheila Jackson Lee of Texas presided over a field hearing at the University of Memphis' law school Thursday.

-Nadler said House Democrats are working to pass legislation to restore a key provision of the Voting Rights Act of 1965.
+Nadler said House Democrats are working to enact legislation restoring a key provision of the Voting Rights Act of 1965.
 A 2013 U.S. Supreme Court ruling essentially made the provision unenforceable.

 That provision required that jurisdictions with a history of voting discrimination receive pre-approval from federal officials to change voting laws affecting minorities.